warwick358/GlowbitmarqueeTutorial/marqeu.md

 ## Step 5
 This is the last step for the "on start" block.
-Go the the "variable" tab abs select the "set" block.
-Change the drop down to the variable "counter".
+Go the the "variable" tab make a new variable "counter". select the "set" block change the drop down to the variable "counter".

 ```blocks
 let counter = 0